tomy2105/KnowledgeNotes/cpp/cpp11.md

 Provides `std::unique_ptr`,  `std::shared_ptr` and `std::weak_ptr`. `std::auto_ptr` is deprecated.

 A `unique_ptr` is a container for a raw pointer, which the `unique_ptr` is said to own.
-A `unique_ptr` explicitly prevents copying of its contained pointer (as would happen with normal assignment), but the `std::move` function can be used to transfer ownership of the contained pointer to another `unique_ptr`.
 A `unique_ptr` cannot be copied because its copy constructor and assignment operators are explicitly deleted.

+A `shared_ptr` is a container for a raw pointer.
+It maintains reference counting ownership of its contained pointer in cooperation with all copies of the `shared_ptr`.
+An object referenced by the contained raw pointer will be destroyed when and only when all copies of the `shared_ptr` have been destroyed.

+A `weak_ptr` is a container for a raw pointer.
+It is created as a copy of a `shared_ptr`.
+The existence or destruction of `weak_ptr` copies of a `shared_ptr` have no effect on the `shared_ptr` or its other copies.
+After all copies of a `shared_ptr` have been destroyed, all `weak_ptr` copies become empty.

 ### Extensible random number facility